publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch1/schLIX–P/m__us_usc_t16_s410rr–1.md

     (b) __Park boundaries__

         The park shall include the existing Pecos National Monument and the area known as the Forked Lightning Ranch which surrounds the Pecos National Monument and shall consist of approximately 5,865 acres of the lands and interests in lands as generally depicted on the map entitled “Pecos National Historical Park Boundary Concept”, numbered 430/80028 and dated March 1990.
 The map shall be on file and available for public inspection in the offices of the National Park Service, Department of the Interior.
-The Secretary of the Interior (hereinafter in this subchapter referred to as the “Secretary”) may from time to time make minor revisions in the boundary of the park in accordance with section 460l–9(c) of this title.
+The Secretary of the Interior (hereinafter in this subchapter referred to as the “Secretary”) may from time to time make minor revisions in the boundary of the park in accordance with [section 100506(c) of title 54][/us/usc/t54/s100506/c].

     (c) __Availability of monument funds for park purposes__